 Description: Survey of current research topics in the molecular biology of agents of food borne disease.
 Includes structure-function analyses of toxin molecules and other virulence determinants; genetic mechanisms of phenotypic variation, coordinate regulation of virulence gene expression; mobile genetic elements that contribute to pathogenesis; invasion of host tissues; and stress-response systems and survival.

-Description: Primarily a literature course that focuses on current topics in food microbiology.
-Articles from food microbiology, as well as other applied and basic microbiology journals reviewed and discussed.
-Recent advances in methodology and microbiological techniques emphasized.
+Description: Primarily a literature course focusing on current and emerging topics in food microbiology.
+Relevant articles from basic and applied microbiology journals reviewed and discussed.
+Emphasis on foodborne pathogen detection, testing, characterization, control, and epidemiology.

 Prerequisites: Permission